-Slow-eccentric calf raises with elevated toes is a great dynamic warm-up to add to your workouts if calf tightness is limiting your ankle mobility.
+Slow-eccentric calf raises with elevated toes are a great dynamic warm-up to add to your workouts and increase ankle mobility if calf tightness limits your ankle mobility.

-With your toes positioned on a weight plate or low platform, bring your heels up and slowly let them sink down to the ground.
-This exercise will warm up the ankles as well as dynamically stretch out the calves and relieve some tightness.
+With your toes positioned on a weight plate or low platform, bring your heels up and slowly let them sink to the ground.
+This exercise will warm up the ankles, dynamically stretch out the calves, and relieve some tightness.

 6. Ankle Banded Distractions

-If you felt a pinching at the front of your ankle or foot when you tried the knee to wall ankle mobility test, you will benefit from using a band distraction drill on your ankle.
+If you felt a pinching at the front of your ankle or foot when you tried the knee-to-wall ankle mobility test, you will benefit from using banded ankle mobility drills.

-Fasten a resistance band around a pole and then place it over the top of your foot (not around your shin) and step the foot up to a box or platform.
+Fasten a resistance band around a pole, place it over the top of your foot (not around your shin), and step the foot up to a box or platform.
 Once in position, lunge forward and hold for a few seconds before releasing.
-This drill will allow your ankle to move deeper and give you some extra degrees of mobility.
+This drill will allow your ankle to move deeper and give you extra mobility.